AnnieCodeCrafter/CyberMinor/planning.md

 <h2>MTo Do list</h2>
 Here you can see my Must Haves and Should Haves.
 I would like to do these subjects in this semester.
 I'll write about them in my portfolio.
+These might be updated as the semester goes along.
 <br>
 <h3>Could Have</h3>
 <ul>